Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

-This inequality is crucial for transforming the electromagnetic field estimates in \eqref{eq:theorem1.1-2} into integrable terms of order $(1+t)^{-2}$, at the expense of additional weight factors.
 In our framework, we classify terms of the form $\langle v \rangle^{N_1} \langle x - \hat{v}t \rangle^{N_2} f$ as higher-order terms.
 A primary objective of this work is to prove that these quantities—even when subjected to the commutation vector fields $\hat{Z}^\alpha$—grow no faster than logarithmically in time.
 For the precise formulation of these bounds, we refer the reader to Proposition \ref{main estimate for f}.